sillygir1/advanced_uid_patched/README.md

 # advanced_uid
-Advanced NFC UID Tool for Flipper Zero firmware MOMENTUM A powerful NFC UID manipulation tool for Flipper Zero that allows you to emulate, increment, and fuzz NFC UIDs with advanced customization options.
+Advanced NFC UID Tool for Flipper Zero firmware
+A powerful NFC UID manipulation tool for Flipper Zero that allows you to emulate, increment, and fuzz NFC UIDs with advanced customization options.
 🚀 Features
 📱 Multiple NFC Technologies Support